sajdakabir/ai-boomi-the-residents/apps/sage/src/ai-assistant-README.md

 ## Integration with Existing System

-The enhanced AI system integrates seamlessly with your existing March backend:
+The enhanced AI system integrates seamlessly with your existing momo backend:

 1. **Uses Existing Models**: Works with your current Object schema
 2. **Preserves Data**: All existing functionality remains intact